Group dynamics: Black sheep effect

-Beliefs within the ingroup are based on how individuals in the group see their other members.
-Individuals tend to upgrade likeable in-group members and deviate from unlikeable group members, making them a separate outgroup.
+Beliefs within the in-group are based on how individuals in the group see their other members.
+Individuals tend to upgrade likeable in-group members and deviate from unlikeable group members, making them a separate out-group.
 This is called the black sheep effect.
-The way a person judges socially desirable and socially undesirable individuals depends upon whether they are part of the ingroup or outgroup.
+The way a person judges socially desirable and socially undesirable individuals depends upon whether they are part of the in-group or out-group.

 This phenomenon has been later accounted for by subjective group dynamics theory.
-According to this theory, people derogate socially undesirable (deviant) ingroup members relative to outgroup members, because they give a bad image of the ingroup and jeopardize people's social identity.
+According to this theory, people derogate socially undesirable (deviant) in-group members relative to out-group members, because they give a bad image of the in-group and jeopardize people's social identity.

-In more recent studies, Marques and colleagues have shown that this occurs more strongly with regard to ingroup full members than other members.
+In more recent studies, Marques and colleagues have shown that this occurs more strongly with regard to in-group full members than other members.
 Whereas new members of a group must prove themselves to the full members to become accepted, full members have undergone socialization and are already accepted within the group.
 They have more privilege than newcomers but more responsibility to help the group achieve its goals.
-Marginal members were once full members but lost membership because they failed to live up to the group's expectations.
+Marginal members were once full members but have lost membership because they failed to live up to the group's expectations.
 They can rejoin the group if they go through re-socialization.
-Therefore, full members' behavior is paramount to define the ingroup's image.
+Therefore, full members' behavior is paramount to define the in-group's image.